lshvetsov/Angular_application/notes/notes.md

 // TODO

-# Lesson 1 & 2 Basics
+# Sections 1, 2, 4 Basics & Debugging

 **Angular** is a framework which allows you to create reactive Single Page Applications (SPA) which means that you don't need to bring a new HTML page from a server for every page rendered for a user in browser.